Understanding the Venice Water Bus System + Private Venice Water Taxis

 It is important to note that these do not include water transportation to and from the airport!

-Tickets to or from the airport on a shared water taxi can be purchased from Get Your Guide here: Venice Airport Water Taxi Tickets.
+Tickets to or from the airport on water taxis can be purchased from Get Your Guide here: Venice Airport Water Taxi Tickets.

 Powered by GetYourGuide